nix-community/nix-user-chroot/README.md

 # nix-user-chroot
 [![Build Status](https://travis-ci.com/nix-community/nix-user-chroot.svg?branch=master)](https://travis-ci.com/nix-community/nix-user-chroot)

 Rust rewrite of
 [lethalman's version](https://github.com/lethalman/nix-user-chroot)
 to clarify the license situation.
 This forks also makes it possible to use the nix sandbox!

 Run and install nix as user without root permissions.
-Nix-user-chroot requires username spaces to perform its task (available since linux 3.8).
+Nix-user-chroot requires user namespaces to perform its task (available since linux 3.8).
 Note that this is not available for unprivileged users in some Linux distributions such as Red Hat Linux, CentOS and Archlinux when using the stock kernel.
 It should be available in Ubuntu and Debian.

-## Check if your kernel supports usernamespaces for unprivileged users
+## Check if your kernel supports user namespaces for unprivileged users

 ```console
 $ unshare --user --pid echo YES
 YES
 ```

 The output should be <code>YES</code>.
 If the command is absent, an alternative is to check the kernel compile options:

 ```console